bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 Well what good is this, you say?

-For one, it provies a nice interface for content type specific views.
+For one, it provides a nice interface for content type specific views.
 If you have an infographic view, for example, the view can fetch the specific infographic from `Infographic.objects.get(pk=view_pk)`.